MileHacker Logo

 • Bus: Intercity bus services connect Winnipeg to major cities in Canada and the U.S.

-• Train: VIA Rail Canada operates passenger train services connecting Winnipeg to other regions.
+• Train: VIA Rail Canada operates passenger train services connecting Winnipeg to other parts of the country.

 • Driving: Winnipeg is accessible via major highways from all directions.